 Sec.
 2. Declaration of Policy. - The State recognizes the right of the people to information on matters of public concern and adopts and implements a policy of full public disclosure of all its transactions involving public interest, subject to the procedures and limitations provided by this Act.
-It is likewise a declared policy of the state to promote the meaningful and increased participation of the people in government decision-making and public accountability.

-Public officials and employees, in the performance of their duties under this Act, as well as citizens in the exercise of their rights under this Act, shall handle information kept or obtained under this Act fairly, lawfully and with due regard to the full protection of the right to privacy of individuals.
+This right is meant to enhance the significant and widening role of the citizenry in governmental decision-making as well as in checking abuse in government.
+Public officials and employees, in the performance of their duties under this Act, as well as citizens in the exercise of their rights under this Act, shall act with justice, give everyone his or her due, and observe honesty and good faith.